-- (a) to further regulate the appointment, term of office, terms and conditions of appointment and the remuneration, allowances and other employment benefits of a chief executive officer (CEO) of the Commission and to provide for the entering into a performance agreement between the Commission and the CEO (subsections (1) and (2)); - (b) to prescribe the responsibilities, accountability, powers and functions of the CEO (subsection (3)); - (c) to further regulate the appointment, terms and conditions of appointment and the remuneration, allowances and other employment benefits of the other members of staff of the Commission (subsection (3)(a) and (4)); and - (d) that the CEO and all other members of staff of the Commission must exercise and perform their powers and functions conferred upon or assigned to them by the Commission or the CEO, as the case may be, subject to the general or special directions and instructions that the Commission may, from time to time, issue to them (subsection (6)).
+(a) to further regulate the appointment, term of office, terms and conditions of appointment and the remuneration, allowances and other employment benefits of a chief executive officer (CEO) of the Commission and to provide for the entering into a performance agreement between the Commission and the CEO (subsections (1) and (2));

+- (b) to prescribe the responsibilities, accountability, powers and functions of the CEO (subsection (3)); - (c) to further regulate the appointment, terms and conditions of appointment and the remuneration, allowances and other employment benefits of the other members of staff of the Commission (subsection (3)(a) and (4)); - (d) regarding the remuneration, allowances and other employment benefits of the CEO and the other members of staff of the Commission as determined by the Commission which determination must be tabled in the National Assembly for approval (subsection (5)); - (e) to provide that the Commission may, in the performance of its functions be assisted by officers in the public service who are seconded to the service of the Commission (subsection (6)); and - (f) that the CEO and all other members of staff of the Commission must exercise and perform their powers and functions conferred upon or assigned to them by the Commission or the CEO, as the case may be, subject to the general or special directions and instructions that the Commission may, from time to time, issue to them (subsection (8)).

 The repealed section 117(2) of the Interim Constitution provided for the defrayal of expenditure incidental to the exercise and performance of the powers and functions of the Commission, whilst the existing section 16 of the Act also contains provisions pertaining to the finances and accountability of the Commission.
-Clause 20, which is a new clause that deals with the accountability, provides that the CEO will be the accounting officer of the Commission and that he or she will be charged with the responsibilities referred to in the PFMA.
+Clause 21, which is a new clause that deals with the accountability, expenditure and finances of the Commission, contains the provisions of the repealed section 117(2) of the Interim Constitution, as well as the provisions pertaining to the finances and accountability of the Commission that have been omitted from the existing section 16 of the Act (see clause 20) for the reasons mentioned under the discussion of that clause in paragraph 2.2.21 above.
+It is, among others, proposed that the CEO will be the accounting officer of the Commission and that he or she will be charged with the responsibilities referred to in the PFMA (subsection (1)).
+It is further made clear that the budget of the Commission constitutes earmarked funds on the Departmental Vote of the Cabinet member responsible for the administration of justice (subsection (2)(b)).

-Clause 21 provides for legal proceedings against the Commission and is, apart from a few consequential amendments, similar to the existing section 17 of the Act.
+Clause 22 provides for legal proceedings against the Commission and is, apart from a few consequential amendments, similar to the existing section 17 of the Act.

-Clause 22 deals with offences and penalties and is, apart from certain consequential amendments, similar to the existing section 18 of the Act.
-However, a further offence that could be committed in respect of the Commission is created, namely, where a person discloses to any other person the contents of any document in the possession of a commissioner or a member of staff of the Commission or the record of evidence given before the Commission during an investigation, without the Commission's permission (subsection (1)(h)).
+Clause 23 deals with offences and penalties and is, apart from certain consequential amendments, similar to the existing section 18 of the Act.
+However, a further offence that could be committed in respect of the Commission is created, namely, where a person discloses to any other person the contents of any document in the possession of a member or a member of staff of the Commission or the record of evidence given before the Commission during an investigation, without the Commission's permission (subsection (1)(h)).